 From 40 Raster Lines to 1

-That was achieved using double-buffering to spread the time-consuming software (char) scrolling over several screen frames of hardware scrolling (a full explanation is in the article).
+That was achieved using double-buffering, a staple Commodore 64 coding trick, to spread the time-consuming software (char) scrolling over several screen frames of hardware scrolling (a full explanation is in the article).

 However, after musing upon comments from another coder on my recent article, Wild Wood Deconstructed,